 - 5-10 minute Cool Down/Warm Down which includes Stretching, relaxation and positive affirmations or closure to the program.

 You may upload up to 5 sections of video at 1GB each.
+You may utilize the same link several times should you have extra files.

 Please label each file in a proper order so that the assessor may easily follow your presentation.
+Each upload will require a lesson plan so if you are utilized the same link several times, then add the same lesson plan each time you upload more video files.